Requirements for admission to candidacy

 The B-Exam (thesis defense) is scheduled with the same form as the A-Exam and must be submitted to the Grad School at least 7 calendar days ahead.

-The timetable for fulfilling all degree requirements is covered here.
+View the timetable for fulfilling all degree requirements.